csvlinter/vscode-extension/README.md

 On activation, this extension automatically downloads the correct `csvlinter` binary for your operating system (Windows, macOS, or Linux) from the official GitHub releases.
 There are no external dependencies to install or configure.

-The linting process is triggered whenever you open or save a `.csv` file.
+The linting process is triggered whenever you open, edit or save a `.csv` file.

 ## Features

 - **Structural Validation**: Detects common CSV errors like mismatched column counts and malformed rows.
-- **Schema Validation**: (Coming soon) Validate CSV data against a JSON Schema.
+- **Schema Validation**: Validate CSV data against a JSON Schema
 - **Encoding Validation**: Ensures files are properly UTF-8 encoded.
 - **Automatic Binary Management**: The correct linter binary is downloaded and cached automatically.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.

+### Automatic JSON Schema Validation

+When you open or edit a CSV file, the extension will automatically attempt to validate it against a JSON Schema if one is found.
+The schema file must be named either `csvlinter.schema.json` or `<csvfilename>.schema.json` (where `<csvfilename>` matches the CSV file's name).
+The schema file can be located in the same directory as the CSV file or in any parent directory, recursively up to the root.
+The extension and the underlying linter will search for the schema in this order and use it for validation if found.

 ## Usage